playcanvas/developer.playcanvas.com/content/user-manual/designer/index.md

 * **Pack Explorer** A hierarchical view of the Entities that make up the open Pack.
 Use this to select, delete and re-parent Entities.
 * **Attribute Editor** Detailed properties of each [Component][component] attached to the selected Entity.
 * **Design View** A 3D view onto your scene, use this view to select, position and orientate Entities.
+* **Assets Explorer** A view of all the Assets in the current Project.
+You can search for assets by name, filter by type and also drag and drop assets to various slots or in the Design View.
+* **Scripts Explorer** A view of all the Scripts in the current Project.
+You can drag and drop scripts from this view on the Script Component.

 [pack]: /user-manual/glossary#pack
 [entity]: /user-manual/glossary#entity